Please review the following frequently asked questions. The questions are arranged in sections, to help you find the information you need.

 Does the IRB review proposals during the summer?

-You can review the criteria for exempt review with the Guidance for Researchers (.docx) datasheet linked here, and you can use these flow charts, (chart 2-10) to check the criteria.
-If you qualify, a Request for Exemption should be emailed to IRB@stedwards.edu along with the appropriate documentation listed in the instructions section of the form.
+You can review the SEU IRB Proposal Types Flowchart (.pdf) and these federally designated charts (2-10) to check the criteria.
+If you qualify, an online IRB Exempt Application should be submitted along with the appropriate documentation listed in the file upload section of the form.

-How long will it take for my exempt request to be reviewed?
+How long will it take for my Exempt Application to be reviewed?

 Where can I submit my IRB Proposal materials?